 Reducing your resource consumption is not just good for the environment, it’s good for your wallet.
-Think about the most recent non-food items you purchased.
+Think about the most recent nonfood items you purchased.
 How much could you have saved by shopping secondhand first?
-Surveying my own home, I find: a $900 Ethan Allen dining table and chairs we found on Craigslist for $65; a $2,000 Thomasville master bedroom set we bought at a garage sale for $200; and a $400 kid’s bedroom set we bought from a neighbor for $100.
+A Living on the Cheap editor once found a $900 Ethan Allen dining table and chairs on Craigslist for $65.

 Hand-me-downs don’t deserve their lowly status.
 My daughter and I are gleefully grateful for every bag of clothes she receives from our friends with older daughters.
 In addition to buying and receiving secondhand items, resolve to resell, donate or pass along your belongings when you no longer need them.
 This means taking good care of those belongings so someone else can enjoy them later.